tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 look into this."

 So she began with the second row of nests and looked in each.
-Then she started on the upper row, and so she came to the nest in which Unc' Billy Possum was hiding under the hay and holding his breath.
-Now Unc' Billy had covered himself up pretty well with the hay, but he had forgotten one thing; he had forgotten his tail.
-Yes, Sir, Unc' Billy had forgotten his tail, and it hung just over the edge of the nest.
+Then she started on the upper row, and so she came to the nest in which Uncle Billy Possum was hiding under the hay and holding his breath.
+Now Uncle Billy had covered himself up pretty well with the hay, but he had forgotten one thing; he had forgotten his tail.
+Yes, Sir, Uncle Billy had forgotten his tail, and it hung just over the edge of the nest.
 Of course, Farmer Brown's girl saw it.
 She couldn't help but see it.

 "Ho, ho!" she exclaimed right away.
 "Ho, ho!
 So there was more than one visitor here last night.
 This henhouse seems to be a very popular place.
 I see that the first thing for me to do after breakfast is to nail a board over that hole in the floor.
-So it was you, Unc' Billy Possum, who kicked that nest-egg out.
+So it was you, Uncle Billy Possum, who kicked that nest-egg out.
 Found it a little hard for your teeth, didn't you?
 Lost your temper and kicked it out, didn't you?
-That was foolish, Unc' Billy, very foolish indeed.
+That was foolish, Uncle Billy, very foolish indeed.
 Never lose your temper over trifles.
 It doesn't pay.
 Now I wonder what I'd better do with you."

-All this time Unc' Billy hadn't moved.
+All this time Uncle Billy hadn't moved.
 Of course, he couldn't understand what Farmer Brown's girl was saying.
 Nor could he see what Farmer Brown's girl was doing.
 So he held his breath and hoped and hoped that he hadn't been discovered.
 And perhaps he wouldn't have been but for that